AnupamKumar-1/skymeetAI/README.md

 - Optional per-clip emotion-analysis pipeline for ML-enabled UX features.
 - An AI microservice integrating Whisper ASR + text-level emotion classification for fast, auditable transcripts.

-This README focuses on operational robustness, reproducible deployment, API stability, security, and monitoring — the attributes that matter at FAANG-scale product teams.

 ---